carpentries-incubator/machine-learning-responsible-python/index.md

 root: .  # Is the only page that doesn't follow the pattern /:path/index.html
 permalink: index.html  # Is the only page that doesn't follow the pattern /:path/index.html
 ---
 This lesson explores key topics on the responsible application of machine learning.
 The lesson is presented as a series of case studies that illustrate real world examples.
-Episodes cover a broad range of topics, including reproducibility, bias, and interpretability.
+Sections cover a broad range of topics, including reproducibility, bias, and interpretability.
+Broadly the topics are ordered chronologically, appearing as they would when thinking through a research study.

 <!-- this is an html comment -->